syncfusion-content/flutter-docs/Flutter/xlsio/working-with-table.md

 ### Show First Column

+Enabling the **ShowFirstColumn** property applies default format to first column in the table.
+It's default value is FALSE.

 {% highlight dart %}
 //Gets or sets a Boolean value indicating whether first column format is present. table.showFirstColumn = true;
 {% endhighlight %}

 ### Show Last Column

+Enabling the **ShowLastColumn** property applies default format to first column in the table.
+It's default value is FALSE.

 {% highlight dart %}
 //Gets or sets a Boolean value indicating whether last column format is present.